Skip to main content

 Each approved project will be reviewed annually.
 The BSO will contact the Pl to inquire if there are any changes to the research.
 The Pl must update the IBC form to reflect any changes.
 The BSO will review any changes to determine if there is anything significant enough to require an amendment.
 This initial review will check not only for changes to the protocol but also changes in regulations, law or university policy that may necessitate changes to the protocol.

 Laboratory facilities and other areas where research under NIH guidelines is conducted will be inspected annually by the BSO or other IBC members to ensure that work is being done at the proper containment level and in compliance with NIH guidelines.
-Facilities used for research that does not fall under NIH guidelines will be inspected before IBC approval is given for a new protocol or a protocol renewal.
+Facilities used for research that do not fall under NIH guidelines will be inspected before IBC approval is given for a new protocol or a protocol renewal.
 Inspections may be more frequent depending on the risk level.

 Return to Table of Contents